-Vancouver Public Library — Website
+Vancouver Public Library

 With the redesign of the Vancouver Public Library's website, our Web Services team wanted to create an online experience that employed user-centred design principles and modern web design practices.
 Our vision was to have “an inclusive place where people can easily discover and access the library information and services they need.”
-We worked with OPIN, an Ottawa-based web development firm, to transform the results of our process into an responsive Drupal CMS website with a flexible and modular approach to design and content.
+We worked with OPIN, an Ottawa-based web development firm, to transform the results of our process into an responsive Drupal website with a flexible and modular approach to design and content.

 Pre-existing library users were at the top of our audience priority list.
 VPL.ca draws the attention of genealogists and creatives, small business owners and job seekers, teens, kids and their parents, as well as newcomers and seniors.
 As such, the website needed to appeal to a wide variety of interests, have support for the city's most popular languages and be accessible on a broad range of devices to people with varying degrees of digital literacy.
 We created personas for some of our most common library users, outlining their motivations, interests and technical proficiencies.

 As the lead designer for the project, I was responsible for all aspects of visual design related to the website.
 While our web librarians worked on content strategy, user research and information architecture, I created style tiles, a pattern library and high-fidelity prototypes to guide the OPIN team through their development work.